OPUS4/opus4-pdf/test/Cover/PdfGenerator/_files/covers/demo/demo-cover_template.md

 #   "Open Sans" (true type or open type) font to be installed.
 This font is available under
 #   the Apache License v.2.0 at <https://fonts.google.com/specimen/Open+Sans>.
 #
+# - By default, this template generates a "suggested citation" from the document's
+#   metadata according to Chicago Manual of Style (author-date).
+When not commented
+#   out (see `citation-style:` below), this template requires any CSL style from
+#   <https://github.com/citation-style-language/styles> to generate the formatted
+#   citation.
+#
 # NOTES:
 # - This template can be converted to a cover PDF using Pandoc and XeTeX via two steps:
 #